Rhumel River

-The Rhumel River (also Rhummel, Rummel, El-Kebîrl; Arabic: وادي الرمال) is the largest river in the Constantine region of Algeria.
+The Rhumel River (Arabic: وادي الرمال), also Rhummel, Rummel, El-Kebîrl, known in antiquity as the Ampsaga river. is the largest river in the Constantine province of Algeria.

 Geography

 The source of the Rhumel river is in the Ferdjioua (Mila) mountains.
 From there it meanders through the Constantine plateau, then narrows considerably north of Aïn Smara where it forms an almost complete oxbow before infiltrating, in a SW/NE orientation, the Djebel El Hadjar limestone tables and the Aïn El Bey plateau.

 From here, it flows into a narrow ravine near Boussouf, goes through several curves, and becomes very narrow again at a place called "the Roman arches".
 This leads to the entrance to the Kheneg gorges, whose huge eastern pillar, called "Tiddis mountain", is the site of Tiddis, a significant Berber and Roman city that was explored by the archaeologist André Berthier.
 Not far away is the village of Messaoud Boudjriou (previously Aïn-Kerma) and its old antimony mine.

 The lower Rhumel (or Oued-el-Kebir) passes through deep gorges in the Numidian mountains and empties into the sea east of the Gulf of Jijel.